Ironclad exposes a number of physical and virtual devices to userland. All

 When querying device-specific information, Ironclad exposes information a bit different than other kernels like Linux.
 Here is a quick list of the most notable differences:

-BLKGETSIZE/BLKGETSIZE64 ioctl calls are not available,
+BLKGETSIZE/BLKGETSIZE64 devctl calls are not available,

 instead, the block count and block size values of stat are used.